run-ai/docs/docs/Researcher/best-practices/convert-to-unattended.md

 It is important to __save the checkpoints to network storage__ and not the machine itself.
 When your workload resumes, it can, in all probability, be allocated to a different node (machine) than the original node

-For more information on best practices for saving checkpoints, see: [Saving Deep Learning Checkpoints](Saving-Deep-Learning-Checkpoints.md).
+For more information on best practices for saving checkpoints, see [Saving Deep Learning Checkpoints](Saving-Deep-Learning-Checkpoints.md).

 ## Running the Job

 Using ``runai submit``, drop the flag ``--interactive``.
 For submitting a Job using the script created above, please use ``--command`` flag to specify a command, use the `--` syntax to pass arguments, and pass environment variables using the flag ``--environment``.

 Example with Environment variables: